pinot-contrib/pinot-docs/basics/data-import/pinot-file-system/README.md

   data from a Pinot-supported file system.
 ---

-# File Systems
+# File systems

 FileSystem is an abstraction provided by Pinot to access data stored in distributed file systems (DFS).

-Pinot uses distributed file systems for:
+Pinot uses distributed file systems for the following purposes:

-* Batch Ingestion Job - To read the input data (CSV, Avro, Thrift, etc.) and to write generated segments to DFS.
+* **Batch ingestion job**: To read the input data (CSV, Avro, Thrift, etc.) and to write generated segments to DFS.
-* Controller - When a segment is uploaded to the controller, the controller saves it in the configured DFS.
+* **Controller**: When a segment is uploaded to the controller, the controller saves it in the configured DFS.
-* Server - When a server(s) is notified of a new segment, the server copies the segment from remote DFS to their local node using the DFS abstraction.
+* **Server**:- When a server(s) is notified of a new segment, the server copies the segment from remote DFS to their local node using the DFS abstraction.

-## Supported File Systems
+## Supported file systems

 Pinot lets you choose a distributed file system provider.
 The following file systems are supported by Pinot: